The Mountain Hermitage

-Self – No Self and the Creative Process Retreat
+Self – Not Self and the Creative Process Retreat

 INTRODUCTION

-Avis-on-San-G-stairsThis very special retreat offers a unique opportunity for experienced Dhamma students to engage in two weeks of practice grounded in the Vipassana teachings and practices with an orientation towards investigating Self – No Self in relation to the creative process.
+Buddha face 13This very special retreat offers a unique opportunity for Dhamma students to engage in two weeks of practice grounded in the Vipassana teachings and practices with an orientation towards investigating Self–Not Self in relation to the creative process.
 Along with sitting, walking, Dhamma talks, individual practice interviews and some group discussion, we will explore the flow of creative energy in relationship to “self-view” via movement, seeing/drawing, and writing.
 One need not have any experience with any of these creative modalities to participate in this retreat.

-Marcia Rose is the Guiding Teacher for The Mountain Hermitage’s two-week Self No – Self and the Creative Process Retreat.
-She will be assisted by movement teacher Zuleikha and writing teacher Sean Murphy.
+Marcia Rose is the Guiding Teacher for The Mountain Hermitage’s two-week Self-Not Self and the Creative Process Retreat.
+She will be assisted by movement teacher Wynn Fricke and writing teacher Sean Murphy.
 The retreat will provide an opportunity to train with the guiding teacher and the assisting teachers in various creative modalities along with the development of a sustained mindfulness and concentration practice.
 This will contribute to a comprehensive deepening of practice and understanding.

 Yogis are expected to maintain sustained and continuous practice during their time at The Mountain Hermitage.
 Teaching support will consist of six to eight evening Dhamma talks and four to six individual practice interviews during the two weeks.
 Before each Dhamma talk there will be a renewed yogi group commitment to the refuges and precepts.
 Yogis will undertake one hour of work meditation daily.